‘Rust’ shooting: What we’ve learned from new bodycam video - NewsBreak

 ( NewsNation ) — Newly released body camera footage from the Santa Fe County Sheriff’s Office shows the aftermath of the deadly “Rust” movie set shooting involving Alec Baldwin.

-Cinematographer Halyna Hutchins died in the Oct.
-21 shooting on the New Mexico movie set, and director Joel Souza was injured.
-Baldwin claims he was told the gun was not loaded and only held dummy rounds after a crew member yelled out “cold gun.”
-The fatal shooting is under investigation.

-Body camera video from investigators provides new insight into the tragic shooting.New Mexico fines film company over Alec Baldwin shooting
+Body camera video from investigators provides new insight into the tragic shooting.New video shows Alec Baldwin speak to officers after ‘Rust’ shooting

 First interactions between Baldwin and police